emsandrews/RunningPlanApp/README.md

 > - As a user I want to leave a comment on a trainingWorkout.
 > - As a user I want to view a trainingWorkout.
 > - As a user I want to view all the workouts on my running plan.
+> - As a user I want to be able to save my running plan.
+> - As a user I want to be able to load my running plan from file.